meganz/sdk/examples/java/README.md

 This example shows a simple GUI (Swing) to allow the user log into MEGA.
 If login is successfull, it retrieves the MEGA filesystem and lists files/folders in the root folder.

-## How to run the project in LINUX:
+## How to run the project in Linux:

 1. Download, build and install the SDK